aaronkjones/noobs-term/README.md

 ## Install
 To install, run this command in your terminal:

 `sh -c "$(wget -q https://raw.githubusercontent.com/aaronkjones/noobs-term/master/noobs-term.sh -O -)"`

+If you do not have wget use,

+`sh -c "$(curl -fsSL https://raw.githubusercontent.com/aaronkjones/noobs-term/master/noobs-term.sh)"`

 ## Supported Platforms
 Currently the following platforms are confirmed to be supported